A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Steady state response of an input-output system

-As is often done, we can depict the input and output of \eqref{eq:syst_main} on the J-graph of $\frac{\partial \vv f}{\partial \vv x}$.
-At the output node, we add an outgoing edge.
-When the input is a flow, we add an incoming edge (\Cref{fig:def-flow}).
-When the input is activation (respectively inhibition) by $\cf{C}$, we use a decorated edge, like the one in \Cref{fig:def-activation} (respectively \Cref{fig:def-inhibition}).
-We call the resulting graph the \df{J-graph of the input-output system} \eqref{eq:syst_main}.
+As is often done, we can depict the input and output of \eqref{eq:syst_main} on the J-graph of $\frac{\partial \vv f}{\partial \vv x}$, by adding an input edge and an output edge.
+This graph is the \df{J-graph of the input-output system} \eqref{eq:syst_main}.

-Intuitively, a non-monotonic steady state response for $x_j$ requires $\partial_u x_j^*$ to change sign.
+Intuitively, a nonmonotonic steady state response for $x_j$ requires $\partial_u x_j^*$ to change sign.
 We define \emph{quasi-adaptation} as when the derivative vanishes, a phenomenon also known as \emph{infinitesimal homeostasis}~\cite{GolubitskyStewart2017}. \begin{defn} The input-output system \eqref{eq:syst_main} under assumption (A0) with output $x_j$ is said to be \df{quasi-adaptive} if there exists $u_0 \in J$ such that $\partial_u x_j^*(u_0) = 0$.
 The system is said to exhibit \df{biphasic response} if there exist $u_1, u_2 \in J$ such that $[\partial_u x_j^*(u_1)][\partial_u x_j^*(u_2)] < 0$. \end{defn}

 Quasi-adaptation and biphasic response are properties of a branch of steady states.
-There is no a priori assumption of uniqueness or stability.
-We present in \Cref{ex:biphasic_unstable} a system with two branches of steady states, where the unstable branch is biphasic (\Cref{fig:biphasic_unstable-ss_curves}).
-For the purpose of applications, one is often interested in a stable biphasic branch. \begin{defn} The input-output system \eqref{eq:syst_main} under assumption (A1) with output $x_j$ is said to exhibit \df{stable biphasic response} if $x_j^*(u)$ is biphasic and asymptotically stable. \end{defn} \pfthmspacing
+There is no a priori assumption of uniqueness or stability. \Cref{ex:biphasic_unstable} gives a system with two branches of steady states, where only the unstable branch is biphasic (\Cref{fig:biphasic_unstable-ss_curves}).
+For the purpose of applications, one is often interested in a stable biphasic branch. \begin{defn} The system \eqref{eq:syst_main} under assumption (A1) with output $x_j$ is said to exhibit \df{stable biphasic response} if $x_j^*(u)$ is biphasic and asymptotically stable. \end{defn} \pfthmspacing